Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step1.md

 The Versal Extensible Platform Example has setup the simulation model of each IP properly.
 We will review the settings in this session.
 If you created the block design by yourself, please make sure these settings are applied before running emulation on your platform.

 Some blocks in the block design has multiple types of simulation models.
 Vitis emulation requires these blocks to use SystemC TLM (Transaction-level Modeling) model when available.
-TLM is the default simulation model for CIPS, NOC and AI Engine in Vivado 2021.1.
+TLM is the default simulation model for CIPS, NOC and AI Engine.
 We can review them to make sure they are correct before exporting the hardware.

 1. Review CIPS simulation model settings